rstacruz/remount/docs/api.md

 <x-my-element props-json='{"color":"red"}'></x-my-element>
 ```

-While this seems more verbose than [named attributes](#named-attributes), it lets you have props that limitations.
+While being more verbose than [named attributes](#named-attributes), it lets you have props without the limitations of named attributes:

-- You can use non-string values like numbers or booleans. (named attributes only supports strings.)
+- You can use non-string values like numbers or booleans. (named attributes only support strings.)

 - You can use `mixedCase` property names. (named attributes are case insensitive.)